resiprocate/resiprocate/resip/recon/readme_Kurento.txt

      -e KMS_EXTERNAL_IPV4=${YOUR KMS SERVER PUBLIC IP}

 to avoid relying on STUN and TURN servers.

+Monitoring logs from Kurento on Ubuntu:

+  See the logging parameters in the file:
+    /etc/default/kurento-media-server

+  For example, to log absolutely everything, comment out other GST_DEBUG lines and use the following:
+    export GST_DEBUG="7"

+  To find the log files:
+    cd /var/log/kurento-media-server
+    ls

+  To search for the JSON messages between reSIProcate and Kurento:

+    egrep 'processMessage|sendEvent()' kurento-pidxxx.log

 Monitoring logs from Kurento Docker image: